poethan/TransformerCRF/README.md

 | Acknowledgement |
 |---|

 - We thank Viktor Schlegel for helping on debugging and Hao Li for discussion during the development stage.
 We thank Alfredo Madrid Garcia on the co-work regarding clinical annotation and computational model guidlines.
-We are grateful to *Manchester Open Research Fund* (OR) for supporting this open source project.
+We are grateful to *Manchester Open Research Fund* (OR) for supporting this on-going open source project.

 | Contact, welcome to reach out |
 |---|